rhysd/Shiba/v2/bench/assets/actionlint.md

 echo '${{ toJSON(github.event) }}'
 ```

-There are two types of object types internally.
-One is an object which is strict for properties, which causes a type error
+There are two object types internally.
+One is an object which is strict for properties, which causes a type error when trying to
-when trying to access unknown properties.
-And another is an object which is not strict for properties, which allows to access
+access unknown properties.
+And another is an object which is not strict for properties, which allows to access unknown properties.
-unknown properties.
 In the case, accessing unknown property is typed as `any`.

 When the type check cannot be done statically, the type is deduced to `any` (e.g. return type of `toJSON()`).